 I run development programmes and organisational reviews, and lecture, facilitate and chair meetings.
+I'm a visiting professor in Portugal (Coimbra School of Nursing) and the UK (Kingston University).
 I am regularly invited to speak at conferences and lead seminars in the UK and overseas.
-Here my current lead projects:
+Here are some of my projects:

 - I have a career-long personal and professional interest in stress-busting.
 I'm an affiliate of a great new online initiative called E-Stress Management.
 This offers a simple, effective, online stress-management course; I've been coached by its founder Pauline Lummas and recommend it really highly. https://www.e-junkie.com/ecom/gb.php?cl=220918&c=ib&aff=242372"target="e...